contao/docs/docs/dev/framework/front-end-modules.md

     module.

 * __Template__ <br>
-  If not specified, the template name follows the naming convention mentioned for the _type_ and prepends it it with the prefix `mod_` in case of legacy [PHP templates][LegacyTemplates].
+  If not specified, the template name follows the naming convention mentioned for the _type_ and prepends it with the prefix `mod_` in case of legacy [PHP templates][LegacyTemplates].
 For [Twig templates][TwigTemplates] it will default to `frontend_module/<type>.html.twig`.